Picture: Taken at MMU Fort Portal in 2010. Note the subtle use of bricks!

 QRV on 11 visits since Nov 2007.
 Not a dxpedition - I work pro bono while in Uganda at the University of the Mountains of the Moon (MMU) in Fort Portal, Western Uganda and (very occasionally) the capital, Kampala.
 MMU is an independent (non-profit) university owned by the community of the area.
 Fort Portal is in the foothills of the beautiful Rwenzori Mountains which form the border with the Congo (about 25 kms away).
 It is a fertile area with a great climate.
 A major local cash crop is tea.
 Last visit was September - December 2013.

-Main ham radio challenges are frequent thunderstorms and static which make low bands hard work.
+Main ham radio challenges are frequent thunderstorms and static which usually make low bands hard work.
 Also erratic power - which frequently goes off without any warning and may stay off for many hours.
-It can provide as little as 160 volts (instead of 240).
+It can provide as little as 90 volts (instead of 230).
 Internet connectivity has improved greatly in the past 5 years.

-Use LOTW but not eQSL.
 Direct QSLs please via home call G3RWF.
 Please enclose an IRC or $2 (sorry but $1 no longer covers the cost of a stamp anywhere).

 I actively support the DX Code (http://www.dx-code.org/link.htm)

 You must be logged in to file a report on this page